null-machine/limbus-company-roll-analyzer/index.md

 The counsel of nerds is still discussing, and lots of tech likely remains undiscovered.
 Kervina suggests he deserves S tier, Nex is skeptical, and LOWERCASE is leaning to S tier.
 However, we've agreed on a few points:
 \+ Unprecedentedly strong minimax clashes.
 \+ Inconsistent but remarkably high damage.
 \+ Corrosion tempo is a novel thing to micro.
-He can play defends to prevent corrosion and maintain low sanity.
-Additionally, corrosion tempo can allow him to act during staggers.
+He can play defends to prevent corrosion and maintain low sanity, when anticipating high sanity drops (e.g. from sinking).
+Additionally, corrosion can allow him to act during staggers.
 This ability is exaggerated when given multiple actions.
 • Because of minus coin sequencing, the damage of his multicoin attacks are frontloaded rather than backloaded.
 This means he plays a bit uniquely when planning staggers.
 \- He will practically never achieve the consistency of 95% heads units.
 Don't expect to play him at negative sanity easily.
-\- Like W Don, much worse in a team, but for completely different reasons (corrosion micro).
+\- Like W Don, he's much worse in a team, but for completely different reasons (corrosion targeting).

 Skill 2 and 3 are simply fantastic, Great clasher.

+———

+Also, for the time being, just judging from the rolls, N Don is probably B tier.
+But, analysis has not really taken place yet.

 ---